simonvomeyser/simonvomeyser.de-2020/src/content/projects/en/erftkom.md

 clients: ['pink']
 ---

-Implementation of four static pages that should all have a rather similar design.
+Frontend and backend implementation of four static pages that should all have a rather similar design, differing only in images, texts and colors.

-I found a way to create these pages using only one codebase.
-All four use a Laravel API for their contact forms and Newsletter with Cleverreach integration.
+I found a way to create these pages using only one codebase and a unified build system.
+The customer is able to change things only to update all four pages.
+All of them use a Laravel API for their contact forms and to integrate the newsletter form with Cleverreach.